 Expounding on her vers libre poetry, she wrote about this particular piece, “In ‘The Cremona Violin’ I have tried to give this flowing, changing rhythm to the parts in which the violin is being played.
 The effect is farther heightened, because the rest of the poem is written in the seven line Chaucerian stanza.”
 This poem was originally part of a collection titled Men, Women, and Ghosts (1919).
 Read More→

-American poet Amy Lowell (1874 – 1925) was a master of imagist poetry, and in an introduction to her “vers libre” poetry, she directs the reader of “A Roxbury Garden” to “find in the first two sections an attempt to give the circular movement of a hoop bowling along the ground, and the up and down, elliptical curve of a flying shuttlecock.”
+American poet Amy Lowell (1874 – 1925) was a master of imagist poetry.
+In an introduction to her “vers libre” poetry, she directs the reader of “A Roxbury Garden” to “find in the first two sections an attempt to give the circular movement of a hoop bowling along the ground, and the up and down, elliptical curve of a flying shuttlecock.”

 This poem was originally part of a 1919 collection titled Men, Women, and Ghosts.
-You might also enjoy A Cremona Violin.
 Read More→

 Prolific American poet Amy Lowell (1874 – 1925) was above all considered an Imagist, which in her definition was the “concentration is of the very essence of poetry” whose aim is to produce verses “that is hard and clear, never blurred nor indefinite.”